Lead engineer in creating a Bank Statement Processing Engine from scratch to extract financial data and insights.

 Co-authored PalmBench, accepted at ICLR 2025, on compressed LLM evaluation for mobile use cases.

-Skills: Large Language Models, Recurrent Neural Networks, PyTorch, NumPy, pandas, Git
+Skills: Large Language Models (LLMs), Quantization, NumPy, Git

 Advisor: Dr. Suman Banerjee, David J. DeWitt Professor, Department of Computer Science